xh9998/DiffVSR/README.md

 - `-s/--inference_steps`: denoising steps (default 50)
 - `-oimg/--outputimage_path`: dump generated PNG frames when provided
 - `--use_ffmpeg`: use ffmpeg for video encoding (typically smaller files than imageio.mimwrite, with slightly lower visual sharpness)
+- `--tile_size` / `--tile_overlap`: adjust tile size and overlap when VRAM is limited.
+Smaller tiles and overlaps lower peak memory at the cost of more tiling passes.

 ## 🧩 CSV Prompt Format
 `--val_prompt` CSV should include one row per video with columns: